Tweedy, Browne

-Tweedy, Browne Company LLC is an American investment advisory and fund management firm founded in 1920 and headquartered in Stamford, CT.
+Tweedy, Browne Company LLC is an American investment advisory and fund management firm founded in 1920 and headquartered in Stamford, Connecticut.
 As of December 2012, it managed approximately 13 billion dollars in separate accounts and four mutual funds.
+The firm specialized in value investing influenced by Benjamin Graham, and is also known for their association with Warren Buffett during the early phase of his career.
+Tweedy, Browne has been described as "the oldest value investing firm on Wall Street".